-With Vision Service Plan (VSP), the bottom line of the eye chart won't read U-O-W-E-B-I-G. The firm is a top managed eye care benefits provider that serves 58 million members in the US, Canada, and the UK.
-Its VSP Vision Care programs offer coverage ranging from general plans (eye exams and eyewear) to laser vision correction procedures through a network of about 29,000 preferred doctors.
+With Vision Service Plan (VSP), the bottom line of the eye chart won't read U-O-W-E-B-I-G. The firm is a top managed eye care benefits provider that serves more than 72 million members in the US, Australia, Canada, Ireland, and the UK.
+Its VSP Vision Care programs offer coverage ranging from general plans (eye exams and eyewear) to laser vision correction procedures through a network of about 30,000 preferred doctors.
 Behind the managed care business is VSP's vertically-integrated eye care and eye wear business including frame manufacturing (

 Sales and Marketing

-The company contracts with some 43,000 business clients, including government agencies and some 120 managed-care health plans, to offer employee benefits. it also markets eye care plans to individuals.
+The company contracts with some 43,000 business clients, including government agencies and some 120 managed-care health plans, to offer employee benefits.
+It also markets eye care plans to individuals.
 VSP sells its vision plans through a network of about 16,000 national brokers -- including consultants, independent agents, general agents, and national brokerage firms -- as well as through its own direct sales force.

 Though VSP continues to operate as a not-for-profit, the company's tax-exempt status was revoked in 2003 after an IRS audit said it failed to meet the criteria.
 VSP paid its tax bill but sued the government to regain the funds and the not-for-profit status it held for 40 years.

 "as soon as possible."
 VSP claims it should have tax-exempt status because about 40% of the company's business is serving the poor through government programs, it spends 85% of its income on reimbursement payments, and because it has provided millions in free eye wear and eye care services through its community outreach programs.